• Blogs

 Time flies in the Ethereum universe!

-But what exactly will Ethereum Pectra Upgrade do?
+But what exactly is Ethereum Pectra Upgrade?

 Will the Pectra Upgrade affect the ETH price too?